BBlumoon/regex-tutorial/Develop/gist-template.md

 - `\1` Is a numeric reference

 ### Bracket Expressions
+A bracket expression enclosed in square brackets is a regular expression that matches a single character, or collating element.
+If the initial character is a circumflex ^, then this bracket expression is complemented.

+See Character Class to see some examples.

 ### Greedy and Lazy Match
+- 'Greedy' means matching the longest possible string.
+A Greedy quantifier tells the engine to match as many instances of its quantified token or subpattern as possible.
+This behavior is called greedy.
+- 'Lazy' means matching the shortest possible string.
+A lazy quantifier tells the engine to match as few of the quantified tokens as needed.
+As you'll see in the table below, a regular quantifier is made lazy by appending a ? question mark to it.

+See [link]"https://javascript.info/regexp-greedy-and-lazy for more detailed information.

 ### Boundaries
+`\b` An anchor like the caret and the dollar sign.
+It matches at a position that is called a 'word boundary'.
+This match is zero-length.

+Characters that are matched by the short-hand character class `\w` are the characters that are treated as word characters by word boundaries.

+Since digits are considered to be word characters, `\b4\b` can be used to match a 4 that is not part of a larger number.
+So saying \b matches before and after an alphanumeric sequence is more exact than saying “before and after a word”.

+`\B` is the negated version of `\b`. `\B` matches at every position where `\b` does not.
+Effectively, `\B` matches at any position between two word characters as well as at any position between two non-word characters.

+There are more boundries with the Regex Engine.
+Some examples include Tcl, GNU, and POSIX.

 ### Back-references
+Backreferences match the same text as previously matched by a capturing group.
+Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
+By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.

+For Example: `<([A-Z][0-9]*)\b[^>]*>.*?</\1>` This regex contains only one pair of parentheses, which capture the string matched by `[A-Z][0-9]*`.
+This is the opening HTML tag.
+The backreference `\1` references the first capturing group. `\1` matches the exact same text that was matched by the first capturing group.
+The `/` before it is a literal character.
+It is simply the forward slash in the closing HTML tag that we are trying to match.

 ### Look-ahead and Look-behind